TechnicJelle/BlueMapWebAddons/README.md

 The proper way to customise the BlueMap UI would be to clone the BlueMap webapp source code, modify that, and recompile it.
 That is very complicated, though, and also a lot of effort.
-You can find a guide on how to do this [here](https://bluemap.bluecolored.de/community/Customisation.html), but it is written for people who are already familiar with web development.
+You can find a guide on how to do this [here](https://bluemap.bluecolored.de/community/Customisation.html#advanced-webapp-customisation), but please note that it is written for people who are already familiar with web development.
-//TODO: ↑ Modify link to the exact heading

 ## Scripts
 - [Custom Sidebar Button](custom-sidebar-button)